Rydzak’s participation in FBI Visiting Scientist Program affords him diverse research experiences, strong future

 No matter where life’s journeys take him, Rydzak will lean on the research lessons he learned during his time with the FBI Visiting Scientist Program as the foundation of a strong future he is building for himself in the sciences.

-The FBI Visiting Scientist Program, managed by the Oak Ridge Institute for Science Education, is an educational and training program designed to connect participants with unique resources at the Federal Bureau of Investigation (FBI) Laboratory.
+The FBI Visiting Scientist Program, managed by the Oak Ridge Institute for Science and Education, is an educational and training program designed to connect participants with unique resources at the Federal Bureau of Investigation (FBI) Laboratory.
 The FBI Laboratory is one of the largest and most comprehensive crime labs in the world.